 When a death occurs

-Contact the family doctor (or the doctor on call) who will come to your home to certify the death and will issue a ‘Medical Certificate’, which in time must be taken to the registrars.
+Contact the family doctor (or the doctor on call) who will come to your home to certify the death and will issue a ‘Medical Certificate of Cause of Death’, which in time must be taken to the registrars.
 Once the doctor has attended most families prefer for their loved one to be conveyed to our chapel of rest.
 This can be arranged by telephoning us at any time of the day or night.